List of bodies of water in Vancouver: Lost Lagoon

 Lost Lagoon is an artificial, captive 17-hectare body of water, west of Georgia Street, near the entrance to Stanley Park.
 It was created in 1916 by the construction of the Stanley Park causeway.
-It is a nesting ground of many species of bird, including swan, Canada geese, and great blue heron.
+It is a nesting ground for many species of birds, including swans, Canada geese, and great blue heron.
 East of Lost Lagoon, across Georgia Street, is Coal Harbour, an extension of Burrard Inlet.
 The lagoon is now landlocked but used to be connected to the inlet, resulting in significant tidal changes along its shores, and at its western end at high tide waves would lap across what is now the Ceperley Park area at Second Beach, which was then just a sandbar.
 While rare in recent decades, Lost Lagoon can freeze during a cold spell, permitting public ice skating and ice hockey.
 The lagoon was named by poet Pauline Johnson who liked to go canoeing on the tidal lagoon and one day discovered that it was no longer there due to a low tide.